CodehubPriyanshu/RAG-Chatbot/README.md

 1. **Data Loading**: Transactions are loaded from `transactions.json`
 2. **Text Preprocessing**: Each transaction is converted to a descriptive string
    - Example: "On 2024-01-12, Amit purchased a Laptop for 55000."
-3. **Embedding Creation**: All transaction texts are converted to embeddings using SentenceTransformer with ONNX Runtime
+3. **Embedding Creation**: All transaction texts are converted to embeddings using SentenceTransformer
 4. **Query Processing**: User's question is converted to an embedding
 5. **Retrieval**: Cosine similarity finds the top-k most relevant transactions
 6. **Answer Generation**: The chatbot generates an answer using only the retrieved context